THERIGHTFACTS.ORG

 • The number of available jobs since May 2021 continues to outnumber Americans looking for work.

-• The number of job openings for January was revised down by 115,000 to 8.7 million, the number of hires was revised up by 11,000 to 5.7 million, and the number of total separations was revised up by 108,000 to 5.4 million.
+• The number of job openings for July was revised up by 38,000 to 7.7 million, the number of hires was revised down by 105,000 to 5.4 million, and the number of total separations was revised down by 106,000 to 5.3 million.
+Within separations, the number of quits was revised down by 34,000 to 3.2 million, and the number of layoffs and discharges was revised down by 49,000 to 1.7 million.

-• Within separations, quits (3.5 million) and layoffs and discharges (1.7 million) changed little.
+• Within separations, quits (3.1 million) and layoffs and discharges (1.6 million) both fell.

-• The labor force participation rate was unchanged at 62.5% for the third month and is 0.9% below its February 2020 level.
+• The labor force participation rate changed little at 62.7% and is 0.7% below its February 2020 level.

 • The Right Facts will continue to monitor unemployment and job openings.